All Episodes

 So I think he wants people unhappy.

-I don't think he anybody that puts a stimulus package like his together a year and a half later sees the result is three to four million lost jobs and wants to keep doing the same thing.
+I don't think he, anybody that puts a stimulus package like his together a year and a half later sees the result is three to four million lost jobs and wants to keep doing the same thing.

-Don't tell me that they expect people to be happy when they implement this rot gut.
+Don't tell me that they expect people to be happy when they implement this rotgut.

-Obama polster.
+Obama pollster.

 U.S. will like health care bill despite poll numbers.